microsoft/z3guide/website/docs/02 - theories/05 - Arithmetic.md

 (get-model)
 ```

 In Z3, division by zero is allowed, but the result is not specified.
 Division is not a partial function.
-Actually, in Z3 all functions are total, although the result may be underspecified in some cases like division by zero.
+Actually, in Z3 all functions are total, although the result may be under-specified in some cases like division by zero.

 ```z3
 (declare-const a Real)